netcharm/NGettextUtils/NGettextUtils/README.md

 2. Extract string from XAML(WPF)/Designer(WinForm), code source, and convert it to pot
 3. Create locale .po file from .pot with msgmerge tool
 4. Generate Locale Resource Dll for my mod-version Gettext.WPF.Dll/Gettext.WinForm.dll using
-5. With modified Gettext.WPF.Dll/Gettext.WinForm.dll, can translating the ui control for auto-translating
+5. With NGettext.WPF.Dll/NGettext.WinForm.dll, can translating the ui control for auto-translating

 Usage
 ============
+1. Normally example code

+        public MainForm()
+        {
+            InitializeComponent();
+            I18N i10n = new I18N( null, this);
+        }

+   or

+        public MainForm()
+        {
+            InitializeComponent();
+			I18N i10n = new I18N( "Your Catalog Name", this);
+        }

-1. Now can not support tooltip auto translating.
-You must usage it like following code snippet
+2. Now can not totally support tooltip auto translating.
+You may usage it like following code snippet when not

         private void toolTip_Popup( object sender, PopupEventArgs e ) {